 Ticket scalping and on-selling

-- provide tickets fit for purpose and match their description;
+- provide tickets which are fit for purpose and match their description;

-- advertise one price, including all fees, plus the minimum postage costs, if known at the time;
+- advertise the full price and include all fees, plus the minimum postage costs, if known by the seller at the time;

 - provide a receipt; and

 Consumers can reduce the risk associated with buying tickets and safe-guard themselves by:

 - find out from the event organiser who the authorised sellers are;